 - Shambles Path

-- Old name for the bridleway (No. 25) leading up to Hearn from the bottom
+- Old name for the footpath (No. 25) leading up to Hearn from the bottom of

-of Barley Mow Hill we assume from the name that animals
+Barley Mow Hill we assume, from the name, that animals

-were slaughtered there at one time (we believe there was a tannery near the
+were slaughtered here at one time (we believe there was a tannery near the

 bottom of the path in Arford).